johnstonskj/johnstonskj.github.io/_posts/2022-12-01-Mentors-Sponsors-and-Managers.md

 > The critical difference in a sponsorship relationship versus mentorship, is
 > the dynamic of a position of influence, or authority.
 A person can only
 > truly be a sponsor if they are able to create an opportunity for you that
-> you otherwise would not be able to access on your own. your sponsor not only
+> you otherwise would not be able to access on your own.
+Your sponsor not only
 > has more experience than you in a certain area, but also has the ability to
 > bring you "up" alongside them.

 One behavior often needed of mentors, and managers, is to listen to the frustrations and insecurities of your mentee.
 Bordering on therapy some days your position as a trusted ear allows a mentee in particular to open up about the non-technical issues that they may feel hold them back.
-In some case this may spark a conversation about coping behaviors, in others you may be in a position to point out the problem to others or fix it yourself, and in some it's an opening to discuss whether they may need a change in team or rôle.
+In some cases this may spark a conversation about coping behaviors, in others you may be in a position to point out the problem to others or fix it yourself, and in some it's an opening to discuss whether they may need a change in team or rôle.